eduardoposadas/test_pybind11/README.md

 py::array_t<unsigned long long> SieveOfEratosthenes_as_array_nocopy_thread_pool(const std::string& name, unsigned long long n);
 py::array_t<unsigned long long> SieveOfEratosthenes_as_array_nocopy_generic_thread_pool(const std::string& name, unsigned long long n);
 ```
 Pybind11 [allows](https://pybind11.readthedocs.io/en/stable/advanced/cast/index.html) to use Python types in C++, although this implies making a copy of the data when performing type conversion from C++ to Python.
 To avoid this copying, [opaque types](https://pybind11.readthedocs.io/en/stable/advanced/cast/stl.html#making-opaque-types) can be used.
-For STL containers pybind11 has [functions](https://pybind11.readthedocs.io/en/stable/advanced/cast/stl.html#binding-stl-containers) to create (FIXME ref line 18 test_pybind11.cpp) the opaque types directly.
+For STL containers pybind11 has [functions](https://pybind11.readthedocs.io/en/stable/advanced/cast/stl.html#binding-stl-containers) to [create](https://github.com/eduardoposadas/test_pybind11/blob/64592f1bae25b268000c96c123261bb66d8bfcb0/test_pybind11.cpp#L18) the opaque types directly.
 For `numpy.array` pybind11 has `py::array_t`.
-A variable of type `py::array_t` can be created from a `std::vector` without copying data using a small template that performs type conversion (FIXME ref line 129 SieveOfEratosthenes.cpp).
+A variable of type `py::array_t` can be created from a `std::vector` without copying data using a small template that performs type [conversion](https://github.com/eduardoposadas/test_pybind11/blob/64592f1bae25b268000c96c123261bb66d8bfcb0/SieveOfEratosthenes.cpp#L117).

 Of the eight C++ implementations of the algorithm, the first four are single-threaded and are essentially the same.
 They are the direct translation of the Python implementation into C++:
 ```C++